Firefds/FirefdsKit/README.md

 ## Major Update

 In the Pie version of FirefdsKit, I have updates the project in the following aspects:
-1. Moved project from Eclipse to Android Stuido
+1. Moved project from Eclipse to Android Studio
 2. Updated compile SDK version to use latest SDK (28)
 3. Updated dependencies to use online sources
 4. Switched from Chainfire's SU library to topjohnwu's (Magisk) SU library